inaka/elvis_core/doc_rules/elvis_style/max_module_length.md

 # Max Module Length

 This specifies an upper bound on module file **line** length.
-Lines that are comments and/or whitespace can be either included or excluded from the line count.
+Lines that are comments, and/or whitespace and/or documentation attributes can be either included or excluded from the line count.

 **Notice**: this rule is not enforced by default.
 Check the [example `elvis.config` file](../../README.md#configuration) to see how you can